DocNow/docnow/docs/cloud/digital-ocean.md

 ⚠️Note: Nothing will appear in the terminal as you enter your passphrase.
 This is intentional.
 You\'re still typing though.

-You now have a public and private key that you\'ll use to authenticate with the server droplet you\'ll create.
+You now have a public and private key that you'll use to authenticate with the server droplet you'll create.
 The screen output will look like
 this:

 ```bash